RainbowMiner/RainbowMiner/README.md

 ### How can I make sure, my hand tuned config files in the Bin folders, will not be deleted during miner updates?

-- RainbowMiner has a build-in list of protected files, that will be kept during updates:
+- RainbowMiner has a built-in list of protected files, that will be kept during updates:

     config.txt
     nvidia.txt